MCCTeam/MCCTeam.github.io/docs/guide/configuration.md

 ## Notes

--   Some settings will be ommited from the documentation due to them being not used often, we do not want documentation to be cluttered, we advise you to manually read through the configuration file, where every setting has a description next to it.
+-   Some settings will be omited from the documentation due to them being not used often, we do not want documentation to be cluttered, we advise you to manually read through the configuration file, where every setting has a description next to it.
 -   Some plugin/bot related settings will be covered in the plugins section, not here

 ## Configuration File